userapp-io/userapp-angular/README.md

         <div ng-show="user.authorized">Welcome!</div>

-7. User the `user` object to access properties on the logged in user:
+7. Use the `user` object to access properties on the logged in user:

         <div ng-show="user.authorized">Welcome {{ user.first_name }}!</div>